-A psychological interview is performed by a psychologist as needed, to screen for mood and behavior.
+- A psychological interview is performed by a psychologist, to screen for mood and behavior. - An evaluation is performed by a physical therapist from the BU Center for Neurorehabilitation to assess how you move.

 These steps help to determine if you are a good DBS candidate.
 Once these are completed, you will meet with the neurosurgeon to discuss the procedure more fully including the risks and benefits.
 At the end of this meeting, your surgery date will be scheduled and insurance approval requested.